helidon-io/helidon/pico/README.md

 * Pico provides meta-information for each service in its service registry, including such information as what contracts are provided by each service as well as describing its dependencies.

-* Pico generates a proposed <i>module-info.java.pico</i> file for your module (look for module-info.java.pico under ./target/classes or ./target/test-classes).
+* Java Module System support / generation.
+Pico generates a proposed <i>module-info.java.pico</i> file for your module (look for module-info.java.pico under ./target/pico).

 * Pico provides a maven-plugin that allows the injection graph to be (a) validated for completeness, and (b) deterministically bound to the service implementation - at compile-time.
 This is demonstrated in each of the examples, the result of which leads to early detection of issues at compile-time instead of at runtime as well as a marked performance enhancement.

 * Testability.
 The [testing](./testing) module offers a set of types in order to facility for creating fake/mock services for various testing scenarios.

 * Extensibility.
 The entire Pico Framework is designed to by extended either at a micro level (developers can override mustache/handlebar templates) to the macro level (developers can provide their own implementation of any SPI).
+Another example of internal extensibility is via our [config-driven](./configdriven) services.

+* Determinism.
+Pico strives to keep your application as deterministic as possible.
+Dynamically adding services post-initialization will not be allowed, and will even result in a runtime exception (configurable).
+Any service that is "a provider" that dynamically creates a service in runtime code will issue build failures or warnings (configurable).
+All services are always ordered first according to <i>Weight</i> and secondarily according to type name (instead of relying on classpath ordering).
+Essentially, all areas of Pico attempts to keep your application as deterministic as possible at production runtime.

 ## Modules

 * [pico](./pico) - the Pico API and SPI; depends on jakarta-inject and jakarta-annotations.
 Required as a maven compile-time dependency for runtime consumption.
 * [services](./services) - contains the default runtime implementation of the Pico API/SPI; depends on the pico api module above.
 Requires as a maven compile-time dependency for runtime consumption.
-* [configdriven](./configdriven) - Extensions to Pico to integrate directly with [Helidon Config](../config) subsystem.
+* [config-driven](./configdriven) - Extensions to Pico to integrate directly with the [Helidon Config](../config) subsystem.
 * [tools](./tools) - contains the libraries and template-based codegen mustache resources as well as model validation tooling; depends on runtime services.
 Only required at build time and is not required for Pico at runtime.
 * [processor](./processor) - contains the libraries for annotation processing; depends on tools.
 Only required at build time and is not required for Pico at runtime.
 * [maven-plugin](./maven-plugin) - provides code generation Mojo wrappers for maven; depends on tools.
 Only required at build time and is not required for Pico at runtime.
 This is what would be used to create your <b>Application</b>.